AB3478/Movies-ETL/README.md

 ### Deliverable 4 – Create the Movie Database
 Finally, the movies_df DataFrame and MovieLens rating CSV data were added to a SQL database.

+** Of note, I was unable to upload the movies_metadata.csv due to the large file size.